stripe-archive/stripe-payments-demo/README.md

 This demo also shows how to reach customers in Europe and Asia by supporting their preferred way to pay online.
 It supports payment methods such as [Alipay](https://stripe.com/payments/payment-methods-guide#alipay), [Bancontact](https://stripe.com/payments/payment-methods-guide#bancontact), [iDEAL](https://stripe.com/payments/payment-methods-guide#ideal), [Giropay](https://stripe.com/payments/payment-methods-guide#giropay), [SEPA Direct Debit](https://stripe.com/payments/payment-methods-guide#sepa), [SOFORT](https://stripe.com/payments/payment-methods-guide#sofort), and [WeChat Pay](https://stripe.com/payments/payment-methods-guide#wechat).

+The app also supports both [Multibanco](https://stripe.com/docs/sources/multibanco) and [EPS](https://stripe.com/docs/sources/eps) which are currently in Public Beta on Stripe.

 ![WeChat Pay with the Sources API](public/images/screenshots/demo-wechat.png)

 The [Sources API](https://stripe.com/docs/sources) provides a single integration for all these payment methods.
 You can support new payment methods without changing a line of code, simply by activating it them in the [Payments Settings](https://dashboard.stripe.com/account/payments/settings) of your Stripe Dashboard.